Donkey Kong: Barrel Blast: Development

-Barrel Blast was developed by Paon who previously worked on DK: King of Swing and DK: Jungle Climber for Nintendo.
+Barrel Blast was developed by Paon who previously worked on DK: King of Swing and DK: Jungle Climber in the Donkey Kong series.

 In June 2005, an issue of Famitsu reported that Nintendo was in development with a Wii-bound sequel to the Donkey Kong franchise.
 The publication offered no details on the next-generation title.
 Nintendo appeared to be drawing on the majority of its big licenses to lure in next-generation gamers.
 Lending credibility to its Kong news, Famitsu also reported that new versions of Super Smash Bros., Super Mario, The Legend of Zelda, Metroid, and Final Fantasy Crystal Chronicles were in development for Revolution, all of which were confirmed by Nintendo at E3 2005 before that month.
 The game was announced at Nintendo's Japanese conference in 2006.
 The game was later shown to the public at E3 2007 as named Donkey Jet and DK: Bongo Blast.

 The game was originally developed to be controlled using the DK Bongos for the GameCube; the left and right drums would steer in their respective directions, and rolling both drums accelerated movement.
 When the game was moved to the Wii, the DK Bongos were replaced with the Wii Remote and Nunchuk, having the player shake the controller in place of hitting the drums.
 The player can also raise the remote and Nunchuk to jump, and use the motion sensing to punch opponents and obstacles, and to use items.

 Reception

-Donkey Kong Barrel Blast received negative reviews.
+Donkey Kong Barrel Blast received "generally unfavorable" reviews, according to review aggregator Metacritic.
 GameSpot and IGN gave it 4.5 out of 10 each, and GamePro was the harshest by calling it "the worst game of 2007".
-Based on 34 reviews, Barrel Blast garnered a metascore of 46 out of 100 according to Metacritic.
-A number of reviews lamented the decision to replace the bongo control scheme with that using the Wii Remote and nunchuk, as well as the dated visuals.
+Based on 34 reviews, Barrel Blast garnered a metascore of 46 out of 100 according to Metacritic, making it the lowest-rated Donkey Kong game on the site.
+A number of reviews lamented the decision to replace the bongo control scheme with that using the Wii Remote and Nunchuk, as well as the dated visuals.

 It was criticized for "slow racing, shallow gameplay, and an overall boring experience" by IGN.
 GameSpot labeled the game a fifth-rate Mario Kart clone.
 The second-highest rated Metacritic review, by Nintendo Power, called it a "mundane racer".
 GameTrailers criticized the game for its imprecise controls, lack of online mode, and the fact that the Bongo Controls were left out of the game.